-Warner & Henninger Marriage (1840)Thomas D Warner was born on 19 Jun 18141 in Sunbury, Northumberland, Pennsylvania.2 Currently his parents and siblings are unknown even though there were multiple Warner families from Northumberland County (Birth date was obtained by counting backwards using information provided by the headstone at his gravesite).
+Warner & Henninger Marriage (1840)Thomas D Warner was born on 19 Jun 18141 in Sunbury, Northumberland, Pennsylvania.2 Even though there were multiple Warner families from Northumberland County, we have no record of who his parents and siblings were.
+(Birth date was obtained by counting backwards using information provided by the headstone at his gravesite).

-By 1850 Thomas had purchased a house and farm land where he worked as a farmer in Cedar Valley in Chester Township, Wayne, Ohio with his wife Christina, daughters Anna Maria & Catharine and son Simon Peter.7
+In 1848 Thomas had purchased a house and farm land of his own where he worked as a farmer in Chester Township, Wayne, Ohio with his wife Christina.
+Here he raised his daughters Anna Maria, who was born in 1846 & Catharine, born 1851, and son Simon Peter, born 1852.7 In 1861, Thomas purchased his first piece of land in Cedar Valley, just north of where the family had been living in Chester Township.

-Over the next 20 years Thomas purchased multiple properties in the area.
+Over the next few years Thomas purchased three more properties in Chester Township.
 His real estate was estimated to be worth $3200 and personal estate at $224.8

 Thomas would remarry in 1878 to a local widow named Susan Daugherty.
 Susan caused quite a rift in the family.
 Especially with son Simon Peter.